 - Introducing program to physicians: Physicians received e-mails that introduced the system and explained how using these bundled pathways was much easier than placing each order separately.

 - Exploring possible future expansion to other practices: The Northwestern Memorial Physicians Group is considering offering the care coordination service to other medical groups affiliated with the hospital.
 This step would generate revenues to cover the costs of expanding the care coordination team, and, more important, would improve quality and efficiency for all patients on campus.
 The resulting infrastructure could be used to support an accountable care organization in the future.
+Information provided in October 2013 indicates that the group size has recently doubled from 40 to 80 primary care providers, with plans to expand to all primary care providers across the enterprise in the near future.

 Resources Used and Skills Needed